tomcritchlow/tomcritchlow.github.io/wiki/drafts/2018-10-30-junkfeeds.md

 The junkfeed is not immoral it is a-moral.
 Without morals.

-## Junkfeeds pollute our information

-Search for brocolli online and you'll get not information, but entertainment.
-Infinite news.

-Because every information source that is evergreen or static eventually succumbs to a feed, and then to a junkfeed.

 ## Junkfeeds are predatory

 Algorithms spot patterns and link together little glimpses of naked kids on YOutube into a distributed stochastic pedophile playlist.
 A nightmare pathwork canvas constructed by the invisible hand of the algorithm